huanxuantian/Sockman/README.md

 =======

- auto build to jenkins with gitlab api
+ auto build to jenkins with gitbucket webhook